How to Create Boundaries Between You and Your Spouse

 Have Conversations about Family Expectations

-Family dynamics are complicated, and this can cause strains on your relationship.
+Family dynamics are complicated.
+This causes a strain on your relationship.
 When your family doesn’t approve of your spouse or you have strained relationships with your family, this can cause issues in your relationship.
 Talk about family expectations from the very beginning.
 Make plans to separate holidays, spend time equally with both sides of the family, and also anything involving your children (or future children).
 This will set yourself up for success when these stressful events roll around, as you will already know your plans on dealing with family.

 Avoid Bringing Up the Past